|

 Summary:

-wouldn't eat it because of the soy beans, but for others the
+I personally wouldn’t eat it because of the soy beans, but for others the good things about it may outweigh that. |

 |